 7. Don’t Be Afraid to Offer Help

-While asking for help is extremely valuable to you, offering help to others may prove the difference between someone’s day being a disaster or the best they’ve ever had.
+While asking for help is extremely valuable to you, offering help to others (even on Facebook groups)may prove the difference between someone’s day being a disaster or the best they’ve ever had.
 If you see someone peering frantically through his bins, panning left and right with a sense of loss and confusion, just simply ask them if they’re looking for the bird in question and if they’ve managed to locate it.
 Take the time to explain what you know about the sighting and the behaviour for that day, be willing to provide any assistance that may aid in the other birder’s discovery.

 8. Be Patient